Want to manage and preserve your company knowledge? These “knowledge management tools” are going to help!

 Pricing: Starts at $9 per month (Free plan available)

-Confluence, by Atlassian, is a leading content management and collaboration tool for teams to communicate internally.
+Confluence, by Atlassian, is a leading knowledge management and collaboration tool for teams to communicate internally.

 It is a great addition to your business toolkit, especially if your team already uses Jira and HipChat by Atlassian, as it’s designed to work with those platforms.

 Confluence creates a culture of idea-sharing and innovation by giving teams the power to create, share, and manage content, all in one place.
 Teams collaborate on documents, spreadsheets, presentations, and images.